Maulbronn Monastery: Museums

 The cooperage, near the gatehouse, is the visitor center.
 On the ground floor is a diorama of the monastery complex and on the second floor is a museum room detailing post-monastic life at Maulbronn.
 The nearby Frühmesserhaus displays a three-panel display made by the monks of Maulbronn documenting its foundation and attached circumstances.

 Within the monastery complex is a three-part literary museum, "Besuchen-Bilden-Schreiben", operated by the state of Baden-Württemberg.
 The first of these, "Visit" exhibits Maulbronn's image in literature.
-Next is "Learn", dedicated to the monastery's use as a Protestant seminary and with a focus on alumni of the seminary such as Johannes Kepler, Friedrich Hölderlin, and Herman Hesse.
+Next is "Learn", dedicated to the monastery's use as a Protestant seminary and with a focus on alumni of the seminary such as Johannes Kepler, Friedrich Hölderlin, and Hermann Hesse.
 Finally, "Write" showcases the works of the monks at Maulbronn and a library spanning 800 years and 50 writers.

 The abbey's cellarium houses a lapidarium and exhibit detailing the construction methods used at Maulbronn.